realdoug/AudioFeature/README.md

 I could not find a good spectrogram implementation in Swift, so I decided to port the /feature section of W2l.
 This will likely never be as fast as the C++ version, but I'm hoping to get as close as I can to performance parity.

 # Usage/Notes
-This uses the awesome [BaseMath](https://github.com/jph00/BaseMath/) and [SwiftyMKL](https://github.com/jph00/SwiftyMKL/).
+This relies on [BaseMath](https://github.com/jph00/BaseMath/) and [SwiftyMKL](https://github.com/jph00/SwiftyMKL/) for vector math.
 Adding the following flags to your SwiftPM command will yield the best performance.
 (See BaseMath documenation for details).

 ```-Xswiftc -Ounchecked -Xcc -ffast-math -Xcc -O2 -Xcc -march=native```